nimzco/react-workshop/Workshop Contents/2 - Rendering in React/README.md

 > An element describes what you want to see on the screen

-Before diving in to see how these are created in React, let’s take a look at how elements are generally created using plain JavaScript:
+Before diving in to see how these are created in React, let’s take a look at how DOM elements are generally created using plain JavaScript:

 ```js
 const element = document.createElement('button');